open-mmlab/mmgeneration/docs/inception_stat.md

 If `${NUMS}` is set as `-1`, all images in the defined dataset would be used.

-## Control the shuffle operation in data loading
+## Control the Shuffle Operation in Data Loading

 In `inception_stat.py`, we provide `--no-shuffle` argument to avoid the shuffle operation in images loading process.
 For example, you can use the following command: